gravity-current/synesthesia-docs/docs/ssf/best_practices.md

 # SSF Best Practices

-Here are some of the best practices we've come to over the years of working with Synesthesia and performing with Scenes at live events.
+Here are some of the best practices our team has come to over the years of working with Synesthesia and performing with Scenes at live events.

 ### Audio Reactivity